-Of the total number of species found globally, 3.96 percent mammals, 3.72 percent butterflies and 8.9 percent of birds.
-Wildlife of Nepal is officially classified into two main categories: common and protected.
-The common category lists such species as common leopard, spotted deer, Himalayan tahr, blue sheep and others.
-These species are commonly seen in the wild.
-The protected species include 26 mammals, nine birds and three reptiles.
+Of the total number of wildlife species found globally, 3.96 percent mammals, 3.72 percent butterflies and 8.9 percent of birds.
+Wildlife of Nepal is officially classified into two main categories: Common and Protected.
+The common category lists such species as common leopard, spotted deer, Himalayan tahr, blue sheep and so much more.
+These species are commonly seen in the wild in their natural habitat.
+In the national parks of Nepal, there are many species protected that include 26 mammals, nine birds and three reptiles species.
 These rare animals are confined to their prime habitats.

 Chitwan National Park, the oldest national park in Nepal, is situated in the subtropical inner Terai lowlands of South-Central Nepal.
 The park contains the Churiya hills and flood plains of Rapti, Reu and Narayani Rivers.
 Approximately 70% of the park vegetation is sal forest.
 There are more than 43 species of mammals in the park.
 The park is especially renowned for the endangered one-horned rhinoceros, the tiger and the gharial crocodile along with many other common species such as gaur, wild elephant, four-horned antelope, striped hyena, pangolin, Gangetic dolphin, monitor lizard and python.